AGiLe-IIITB/object_detection/README.md

-# object_detection
+# Oject Detection
-it detects objects with the help of yolov5
+It detects objects with the help of yolov5